 - Recognition on CEE website, digital assets, communications and in CEE’s EconEdLink November newsletter.

-- The opportunity to share best practices with their teaching colleagues by co-facilitating a session at the CEE annual conference in Atlanta, Georgia.
+- The opportunity to share best practices with their teaching colleagues by co-facilitating a session at the CEE annual conference October 4-5 in Los Angeles, California.

 This award is open to current K-12 teachers from public, private or parochial schools.
 Past winning teachers are not eligible to apply.